pixel-puppy-530/LLMAEL/README.md

 with your custom parameters `--llm_name`, `--join_strategy`, `--original_benchmarks_path`, `--llm_contexts_path`, `--output_path`.

-## To Download our Fine-tuned ReFinED Model

-Please download from our 🤗HuggingFace hub: [LLMAEL-REFINED-FT](https://huggingface.co/pixel-puppy-530/LLMAEL-ReFinED-FT)

 ## To Reproduce our Results

 1. Clone the official github repositories of our 3 selected EL models: [BLINK](https://github.com/facebookresearch/BLINK), [GENRE](https://github.com/facebookresearch/GENRE), and [ReFinED](https://github.com/amazon-science/ReFinED)
 2. Find the official test script of each model, respectively
 3. Change the test datasets to our augmented datasets from `llm_augmented_el_benchmarks`, and run the official test script.
 Our main experiments are conducted using the 6 augmented test sets synthesized under context-joining strategy 4.
 For the vanilla LLMAEL, we used BLINK's full cross-encoder model, GENRE's AIDA model without the candidate set, and ReFinED's AIDA model.
-For fine-tuned LLMAEL, we customly fine-tuned ReFinED's wikipedia model using Llama3-70-b augmented AIDA train dataset.
+For fine-tuned LLMAEL, we customly fine-tuned ReFinED's wikipedia model using the Llama3-70b augmented AIDA train dataset, where the model and fine-tuning scripts can be found in [ReFinED's official github repository](https://github.com/amazon-science/ReFinED).

 Our results (accuracy) are as follows:
 | Method | AIDA | MSNBC |  AQUA  | ACE04  | CWEB | WIKI | AVG |